 Game drives are without doubt the highlight of any safari.
 They can last anywhere from a couple of hours to a full day's excursion, with a memorable picnic lunch in the bush.
 Some reserves allow game drives after sunset.

 Game drives usually take place in the early morning and late afternoon, during the coolest times of the day when animals are more active.
-After an early morning wake-up call and a quick bite to eat, you and your guide will set off in search of wildlife – elephants, giraffe, zebra or other herbivores browsing on bushes or grazing on the plains, or predators still dining on last night's kill.
+After an early morning wake-up call and a quick bite to eat, you and your guide will set off in search of wildlife – elephants, giraffes, zebras or other herbivores browsing on bushes or grazing on the plains, or predators still dining on last night's kill.
 The afternoon game drive follows afternoon tea and this will culminate with one of the most enjoyable of safari traditions – the sundowner.

 Night drives are possible in private wildlife reserves or concessions.
-These drives offer a whole new dimension to a safari and allow guests to experience the mysteries of the bush after dark – the chance to see rare nocturnal creatures such as the porcupine and aardvark, or glimpse an elusive leopard or other predators that are on the prowl under cover of darkness.
+These drives offer a whole new dimension to a safari and allow guests to experience the mysteries of the bush after dark – the chance to see rare nocturnal creatures such as the porcupine and aardvark, or glimpse an elusive leopard or other predators that are on the prowl under the cover of darkness.

-Will I See The 'Big Five'?
+Will I see the 'Big Five'?

 Ready for your trip?

 We do not subscribe to the ‘one-size-fits-all’ philosophy.
 Sample itineraries and cost estimates are meant purely as a guide.
 To find out more, please contact one of our expert travel consultants to plan a customized itinerary based on your budget and interests.